LeonardoESousa/nemoview/Tutorial/Tutorial.md

  - Bin 10^x (eV): Selects the bin size to be used on the plot with the distribution of sucsceptibilites.
 Depending on the characteristics of the ensemble, different values may produce better visualization.

  - Max.
 Susc.: Maximum susceptibility in eV considered for coloring the ensemble coposition plot.
 This is used to adjust the colormap of susceptibilities.
+The table below the plot will show molecular geometries with highest susceptibility but lower than the maximum value selected.

  - Download: Here you can obtain a high resolution transparent png file of the susceptibility plots.
 The figure will be saved in the same folder from which nemoview was initialized.